 Divorce Rate in Vallejo, California

 The divorce rate in Vallejo is about 11%.
 This is higher than most American cities.
 The number is also a bit misleading.
 There is a high percentage of the population (33%) in Vallejo who were never married.
-One possible reason for this is gay sub-culture in the city.
+One possible reason for this is the gay subculture in the city.
 Marriage rates are still lower amongst this group than in mainstream society.

-Vallejo suffers from the same issues that trigger divorce in any U.S. city – financial stress, unemployment and fear of marriage.
+Vallejo suffers from the same issues that trigger divorce in any U.S. city – financial stress, unemployment, and fear of marriage.